Kandivali: Landmarks and localities

 Kandivli village is commonly used for immersions during Ganesh Chaturthi.

 A 150-year-old shrine dedicated to Shri Karsangli Akurli Mata, known as Varahi Mata Temple, is located at Shankar Lane, and is considered an important religious site in the area.

+In 1896, during the devastating plague epidemic, many local people of Bunder Pakhadi Koliwada lost their lives.
+In this difficult time, the Pereira family generously donated land at the entrance of Bunder Pakhadi Koliwada to the local Koli community for the construction of the Holy Cross.

+During the plague period, a fisherman named Anton Farsha Soz built the Holy Cross as a sacred place of prayer and hope for the people of the village.
+As the villagers gathered there to pray, they strongly believed that the Holy Cross was miraculous, bringing blessings, protection, and healing to the community.
+From that time onwards, the people of Bunder Pakhadi Koliwada began regularly coming together to offer prayers at the Holy Cross.

+Since then, every year on 1st May, the Feast of the Holy Cross Chapel is celebrated with great devotion and joy.
+The Holy Cross is beautifully decorated with flowers, lights, and firecrackers, creating a festive and spiritual atmosphere throughout the village.
+The entire Koli community unites in prayer and celebration, while warmly welcoming the Bishop, Fathers, and relatives from nearby villages with a traditional band procession and joyful festivities.

+The Feast of the Holy Cross remains a symbol of faith, unity, hope, and the rich cultural heritage of Bunder Pakhadi Koliwada.

 Holy Cross Chapel located in Bunder Pakhadi Koliwada was built in 1907.
 Bunder Pakhadi Koliwada is a traditional fishing village where both Christian Koli and Hindu Koli families live.
 There are more than 200 families residing here, and the village is believed to be more than 400 years old.

 Kandivali West, together with Kandivali East, Bunder Pakhadi, Charkop and Poisar, Mahavir Nagar, Thakur Village constitute the R-South ward of BMC.